byt3bl33d3r/MITMf/README.md

 - Addition of the JsKeylogger plugin

+- Addition of the BeefAutorun plugin

 - FilePwn plugin re-written to backdoor executables and zip files on the fly by using the-backdoor-factory https://github.com/secretsquirrel/the-backdoor-factory and code from BDFProxy https://github.com/secretsquirrel/BDFProxy

 - Added msfrpc.py for interfacing with Metasploits rpc server

+- Added beefapi.py for interfacing with BeEF's RESTfulAPI

 - Added Replace plugin

 - Addition of the app-cache poisoning attack by Krzysztof Kotowicz

-- JavaPwn plugin now live!
-Auto-detect and exploit clients with out-of-date java plugins using the Metasploit Frameworks rpc interface!!
+- JavaPwn plugin auto-detects and exploits clients with out-of-date java plugins using the Metasploit Frameworks rpc interface!!